Mali community case management

 - 31,775 in 2025

 Severe malaria case management

-- Severe cases identified in the community are referred to the Centre de Santé Communautaire or community health centre (CSCOM), where they can receive appropriate treatment by a community health worker know as an Agent de Santé Communautaire (ASCs).
+- Severe cases identified in the community are referred to the Centre de Santé Communautaire or community health centre (CSCOM), where they can receive appropriate treatment by a community health worker (an Agent de Santé Communautaire; ASC or community health workers).

-- CHWs use pre-referral interventions (rectal artesunate capsules) and refer the patients to the CHCs
+- CHWs use pre-referral interventions (artesunate rectal capsules) and refer the patients to the CHCs

 - Regular payment of incentives to CHWs